MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environment_settings.md

 ```
 {
   "status": "Disabled | AllowAllPartnerTenants | AllowSelectedPartnerTenants",
-  "allowedPartnerTenantIds": ["guid1", "guid2", ...] //Only if status is "AllowSelectedPartnerTenants"
+  "allowedPartnerTenantIds": ["guid1", "guid2", ...] // Only if status is "AllowSelectedPartnerTenants"
 }
 ```